fga/fga-directory/sites/all/modules/contrib/filefield_paths/README.txt

 Usage/Configuration
 --------------------------------------------------------------------------------

-Once installed, FileField Paths needs to be configured for each file field you wish to use.
+Once installed, File (Field) Paths needs to be configured for each file field you wish to use.

 * Drupal core File/Image and other Field based supported modules Settings an be found on the fields configuration page.